civican/legisinfo/42-1/bills/S-2/bill_text.md

   **(5)** The Minister and any party to the consent agreement may modify its terms at the request of either at any time and the amended agreement replaces the original agreement and must be filed and registered accordingly.

   **(6)** On registration, the Minister shall cause each consent agreement to be published through the Internet or by any other means that the Minister considers appropriate.

-> **Explanatory Note**:
-> Existing text of section 16:
-> *Existing Text*:
-> > Any person who owns or has charge of a place entered by an inspector pursuant to subsection 15(1) and every person present there shall provide all reasonable assistance in their power to enable the inspector to carry out the inspector's duties, and shall furnish such information as the inspector reasonably requires for purposes of the administration of this Act.
-> > No person shall knowingly obstruct or hinder, or make any false or misleading statement either orally or in writing to, an inspector engaged in carrying out functions under this Act.
-> > Except with the authorization of an inspector, no person shall remove, alter or otherwise interfere with any vehicle, equipment or component seized by an inspector pursuant to subsection 15(4).

 ### Section 15